mmondics/aiops-z/README.md

     Turbonomic will also generate actions to create new nodes in the OpenShift cluster or suspend existing nodes based on its analysis of efficiency (consolidating workloads onto fewer nodes), performance (avoiding node congestion), and the node selection policies configured in the Turbonomic settings.
 Similar to vertical container scaling, cluster scaling can certainly impact cost (more or less hardware and resources being used), and performance (more or less resources available to applications).

-    When it comes to OpenShift on IBM zSystems, Turbonomic will only *recommend* actions related to cluster scaling.
-Turbonomic relies on OpenShift machine autoscaling which is not supported on IBM zSystems.
-Therefore, if a node provision/suspension action is generated for an IBM zSystems cluster, administrators will need to perform that action themselves with traditional, manual methods, and then Turbonomic will see that change and reflect it.
+    When it comes to OpenShift on IBM Z, Turbonomic will only *recommend* actions related to cluster scaling.
+Turbonomic relies on OpenShift machine autoscaling which is not supported on IBM Z. Therefore, if a node provision/suspension action is generated for an IBM Z cluster, administrators will need to perform that action themselves with traditional, manual methods, and then Turbonomic will see that change and reflect it.

     Turbonomic does, however, support using actions to create calls to third party workflow orchestrators such as Ansible, Terraform, or ServiceNow, if you are so inclined.

 #### Manually Executing Actions

-As we saw throughout the tour of the Turbonomic platform, we have some pending actions related to the Robot Shop sample application running on the IBM zSystems cluster.
+As we saw throughout the tour of the Turbonomic platform, we have some pending actions related to the Robot Shop sample application running on the IBM Z cluster.

 62. **Navigate to the home page and notice the pending actions.**